richgel999/sserangecoding/README.md

 Include `sserangecoder.h`.
 If decoding, call `sserangecoder::vrange_init()`.

 For encoding: construct an array of symbol frequencies, then call `vrange_create_cum_probs()` with this array to create an array of scaled cumulative frequencies.
-Then the easiest thing to do is then call `vrange_encode()` to encode a buffer which can be decoded using `vrange_decode()`.
+Then the easiest thing to do is next call `vrange_encode()` to encode a buffer which can be decoded using `vrange_decode()`.

 For decoding: in addition to the scaled cumulative frequencies table, you'll need to build a lookup table used to accelerate decoding by calling `vrange_init_table()`. `vrange_decode()` can be used to decode a buffer.
 See the lower level helper functions `vrange_decode()` (which is an overloaded name) and `vrange_normalize()` (which work together) for the lower level vectorized decoding functions.